vishwacsena/composer-managed-lab/02-create_dialog.md

 8. Click the "+" in the flow and select the `Dialogs management > ` option.
 From the submenu, select `Begin a new dialog`

-9. In the property editor for the new action, set the `dialog` property to  our `getWeather` dialog.
+9. In the property editor for the new action, set the `dialog name` property to  our `getWeather` dialog.

 ## Let's test it out.